 - Legumes (except long-fermented soy)

 For me, gluten is the worst toxin.
 I get splitting headaches and skin inflammation.
 And once you read up on the dangers of veggie oils, you will do everything in your power to remove them.
-However, they are everywhere and they can take 2 years to get out of your system.
+However, they are everywhere and it can take 2 years to get out of your system.
 Sugar has never been a problem with me, nor has legumes.
 Plus they are the easiest to spot and avoid.
 Before I recount my toxin exposure, let me share what I got right.

 What I Got Right